Fifteen Days of Miracles

 In addition, today is said to be the anniversary of Marpa Lotsāwa (mar pa chos kyi blo gros, 1012-1097), one of the founding fathers and masters of the different Kagyu lineages, and a great translator and practitioner.
 Marpa was a disciple of Mahasiddha Naropa and other great siddhas.
 He brought many tantras from India to Tibet and translated them.
 These teachings were passed down through Milarepa and his other disciples.
 His collected writings were recently published in seven volumes.
 For more on his life-story, see here.

 As an offering for this auspicious day, here is the first verse from a Marpa Lotsāwa Guru Yoga[i] composed by Jamgon Kongtrul Lodro Thaye.
 As far as am aware this sadhana has not yet been translated or published in English[ii].
 It was written at the request of Drub Lama, Karma Tashi Ozer (sgrub bla ma karma bkra shis ‘od zer).
-I hope at some point in the future, if I cannot translate it, someone else will.
+I hope at some point in the future to translate it.

 May seeing and hearing the name, image and words of Marpa Lotsāwa be of benefit.
 May we remember the great kindness of Shakyamuni Buddha, and translators like Marpa who enabled the Buddhist texts to spread and be preserved beyond India and Nepal, into Tibet, China and other countries.
 May the Dharma flourish with translations in many languages and may joy, peace and prosperity fill the earth!